 Sarah worked in private practice for ten years, specialising in Family Law and was mentioned in the Legal 500 twice for her work.
 Sarah sat on the Resolution and the national Domestic Abuse Committees.
 She was previously a tutor for CILEx, delivering family law and practice programmes.
 Sarah primarily teaches Litigation, Crimie, Human Rights and Family on the LLB, GDL and LPC, and supervises online programmes.
 She is a trustee and director of Tomorrows Women Wirral.

 Peter qualified as a solicitor in 2003, having studied the GDL at The University of Law’s Chester Campus.
-Peter worked in private practice for over 15 years, in which time he worked in Employment law and Commercial Litigation before specialising in Personal Injury where he managed several departments in mid-tear law firms.
-Peter joined The University of Law in 2017 and now primarily teaches EU Law and Litigation subjects to the University’s LLB, GDL and LPC.
+As an Employment Lawyer and Commercial Litigator he acted for commercial clients and several English Football League Clubs.
+He also managed several mid tear law firm Personal Injury Departments.
+Peter joined The University of Law in 2017 and now primarily teaches Litigation, Employment Law and Crime subjects on the LLB, GDL and LPC.

 Tony Morgan is a solicitor who qualified in 1986 and worked in practice as a local government solicitor for a short time.
 He joined The University of Law in 1987.
 Tony’s main teaching subjects are the core subject of Business Finance, Public Companies and Banking, and Debt Finance electives on the LPC.
 He also teaches Contract and the Law of Organisations on the LLB and Contract on the GDL.

-Sarah qualified in 2009, having studied the LPC at The University of Law’s Chester Campus.
-She worked in private practice, specialising in Personal Injury and trained at a specialist Personal Injury firm before moving to Weightmans in Liverpool.
-Sarah joined ULaw in 2018, where she currently teaches Business Law Practice, Law and Business, Solicitors Accounts, Personal Injury and Clinical Negligence on the LPC.
-Sarah also supervises various online courses.
+Sarah Roberts is a Solicitor who qualified in 2009, having studied the LPC at the University of Law’s Chester campus (then the College of Law), and worked in Private Practice specialising in Personal Injury.
+Sarah trained at a specialist Personal Injury firm before moving to Weightmans in Liverpool.
+Sarah joined the University in 2018 as a tutor, where she currently teaches Business Law Practice, Law and Business, Solicitors Accounts and Personal Injury and Clinical Negligence on the LPC as well as Tort on the online LLB and GDL programmes.
+Sarah is joint module lead for the Business Law and Practice course, University wide, and subject lead at our Chester, Liverpool and Online campuses.
+Sarah became a senior tutor and FHEA in 2020, and is currently working towards her PGCHE.